 Megan Maton

-PhD Student in Software Testing
+Research Associate in Software Testing

 Hi there!
 I am Megan, a Research Associate in the AI x Software Engineering and Testing (ASET) group at the University of Sheffield.
 My PhD has been supervised by Phil McMinn and Gregory M. Kapfhammer.